 decreases social interactions between partisans, how often and under what circumstances people

-sever social ties due to politics, and how group perceptions and partisanship shape
+sever social ties due to politics, and how group steretypes shape feminist affiliation (both a

 My work has received multiple awards from the American Political Science